Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Atypical (without damage to the salivary glands).

-With the defeat of the glandular organs.
+With damage to glandular organs.

 With damage to the nervous system.

-Recovery with residual pathology:
+Recovery from residual pathology:

-In some patients (more often in adults), 1-2 days before the development of a typical picture, prodromal phenomena are observed in the form of weakness, malaise, hyperemia of the oropharynx, muscle pain, headache, sleep disturbances and appetite.
+In some patients (more often in adults), 1–2 days before the development of the typical picture, prodromal phenomena are observed in the form of weakness, malaise, hyperemia of the oropharynx, muscle pain, headache, sleep disturbances and appetite.

-Typically acute onset, chills and fever up to 39–40 ° C.
+Typically acute onset, chills and fever up to 39–40 °C.

-Swelling of the parotid gland often appears by the end of the day or on the second day of the disease, first on one side, and after 1-2 days in 80-90% of patients - on the other.
-In this case, tinnitus is usually noted, pain in the ear area, aggravated by chewing and talking, trismus is possible.
+Swelling of the parotid gland most often appears towards the end of the day or on the second day of illness, first on one side, and after 1–2 days in 80–90% of patients, on the other.
+In this case, tinnitus, pain in the ear area, aggravated by chewing and talking, are usually noted, trismus is possible.
 The enlargement of the parotid gland is clearly visible.
-The gland fills the fossa between the mastoid bone and the mandible.
-With a significant increase in the parotid gland, the auricle protrudes and the earlobe rises upward (hence the popular name "mumps").
-The edema spreads in three directions: anteriorly to the cheek, downward and posteriorly to the neck, and upward to the area of the mastoid process.
-Puffiness is especially noticeable when examining the patient from the back of the head.
-The skin over the affected gland is tense, of normal color, on palpation the gland has a test consistency, moderately painful.
-The maximum degree of edema reaches on the 3-5th day of the disease, then gradually decreases and disappears, as a rule, on the 6-9th day (in adults, on the 10-16th day).
-During this period, salivation is reduced, the oral mucosa is dry, patients complain of thirst.
-The stenon's duct is clearly visible on the buccal mucosa in the form of a hyperemic edematous ringlet (Mursu's symptom).
-In most cases, the process involves not only the parotid, but also the submandibular salivary glands, which are defined as slightly painful spindle-shaped swellings of a test consistency; in case of damage to the hyoid gland, swelling is noted in the chin region and under the tongue.
-The defeat of only the submandibular (submaxillitis) or sublingual glands is extremely rare.
-Internal organs with isolated mumps, as a rule, are not changed.
-In some cases, patients have tachycardia, a murmur at the apex and muffling of heart sounds, hypotension.
+The gland fills the cavity between the mastoid process and the lower jaw.
+With a significant increase in the parotid gland, the auricle protrudes and the earlobe rises upward (hence the popular name “mumps”).
+The swelling spreads in three directions: anteriorly - on the cheek, downwards and posteriorly - on the neck and upwards - on the mastoid region.
+Swelling is especially noticeable when examining the patient from the back of the head.
+The skin over the affected gland is tense, of normal color, when palpating the gland it has a test consistency, and is moderately painful.
+The swelling reaches its maximum on the 3rd–5th day of the disease, then gradually decreases and disappears, as a rule, on the 6th–9th day (in adults on the 10th–16th day).
+During this period, salivation is reduced, the oral mucosa is dry, and patients complain of thirst.
+Stenon's duct is clearly visible on the mucous membrane of the cheek in the form of a hyperemic, edematous ring (Mursu's symptom).
+In most cases, not only the parotid, but also the submandibular salivary glands are involved in the process, which are determined in the form of slightly painful fusiform swellings of test consistency; if the sublingual gland is affected, the swelling is noted in the chin area and under the tongue.
+Damage to only the submandibular (submaxillitis) or sublingual glands is extremely rare.
+Internal organs with isolated mumps, as a rule, they are not changed.
+In some cases, patients experience tachycardia, apical murmur, muffled heart sounds, and hypotension.

 Symptoms of mumps in children and adults

-Cases of mumps are possible, occurring with meningism syndrome, with intact CSF.
-On the contrary, often without the presence of meningeal symptoms, inflammatory changes in the CSF are noted; therefore, the data on the frequency of meningitis, according to various authors, vary from 2–3 to 30%.
-Meanwhile, timely diagnosis and treatment of meningitis and other lesions of the central nervous system significantly affects the long-term consequences of the disease.
+There may be cases of mumps occurring with meningismus syndrome when the CSF is intact.
+On the contrary, inflammatory changes in the CSF are often noted without the presence of meningeal symptoms, therefore data on the frequency of meningitis, according to various authors, vary from 2–3 to 30%.
+Meanwhile timely diagnosis and treatment of meningitis and other central nervous system lesions significantly affects the long-term consequences of the disease.

-Young children may experience convulsions, loss of consciousness, and older children may experience psychomotor agitation, delirium, and hallucinations.
+In young children, convulsions and loss of consciousness are possible; in older children, psychomotor agitation, delirium, and hallucinations are possible.
 General cerebral symptoms usually regress within 1–2 days.
-Preservation for a longer time indicates the development of encephalitis.
-An essential role in the development of meningeal and general cerebral symptoms is played by intracranial hypertension with an increase in LD up to 300–600 mm of water column.
-Careful dropwise evacuation of CSF during lumbar puncture to the normal level of LD (200 mm water column) is accompanied by a pronounced improvement in the patient's condition (cessation of vomiting, clarification of consciousness, decrease in the intensity of headache).
+Persistence for a longer period of time indicates the development of encephalitis.
+Intracranial hypertension plays a significant role in the development of meningeal and cerebral symptoms with an increase in LD to 300–600 mm H2O.
+Careful dropwise evacuation of CSF during lumbar puncture to a normal LD level (200 mmH2O) is accompanied by a marked improvement in the patient’s condition (cessation of vomiting, clearing of consciousness, reduction in the intensity of headache).

-Against the background of meningitis, meningoencephalitis, sometimes in isolation, neuritis of the cranial nerves, most often of the VIII pair, may develop.
-At the same time, dizziness, vomiting are noted, aggravated by a change in body position, nystagmus.
+Against the background of meningitis, meningoencephalitis, sometimes in isolation, the development of neuritis of the cranial nerves, most often the VIII pair, is possible.
+In this case, dizziness, vomiting, worsening with changes in body position, and nystagmus are noted.

 Diagnosis of mumps

 Recently, diagnostic methods have been developed using PCR of the mumps virus.
-For diagnosis, the activity of amylase and diastase in blood and urine is often determined, the content of which increases in most patients.
+For diagnosis, the activity of amylase and diastase in the blood and urine is often determined, the content of which increases in most patients.
 This is especially important not only for the diagnosis of pancreatitis, but also for indirect confirmation of the mumps etiology of serous meningitis.

 Differential diagnosis